 Advocacy in Action

-The Vision Impact Institute (VII) is dedicated to raising awareness of the need to prioritize vision health and vision correction around the globe.
+The Vision Impact Institute (VII) is dedicated to raising awareness about the importance of vision correction and protection and making good vision a global priority.
 As a result of the progress made, we are expanding advocacy efforts in unique ways in the following geographies:

 In conjunction with the Essilor Vision Foundation and other organizations, the VII is supporting programs in Canada that advocate for eye exams for children entering school.